 Respect yourself step 4: Act.
 Say something, speak up for yourself.
 It may just be a question to confirm that your needs are being met, but their answer will also keep you feeling confident and in control.
 Be nice and polite when you are asking for what you want to be fixed or inquiring about it.
 Here are some examples:

-- Hi there, sorry to bother you but I thought the price was lower; could you double check for me?
+- Excuse me, I thought the price was lower; could you double check for me?

 - I have other plans that I can’t change.
 You’ll have to find someone else.